bailey27/syncplaylists/README.md

 Then it copies any songs that aren't already there and writes .m3u play list files for each iTunes playlist you specified consisting of the name of a song on each line.
 It copies only .m4a and .mp3 files.
 It skips .m4p (DRM-protected) files because they won't work in the car.

-syncplaylists always sorts the songs alphabetically by name and ignores leading "A " and leading "The " as well as ignoring track numbers.
+syncplaylists always sorts the songs alphabetically (case-insensitive) by name and ignores leading "A " and leading "The " as well as ignoring track numbers.

 I found that iTunes does not return the songs in the same order they are sorted in the play lists in iTunes.
 I want the songs alphabetically sorted anyway.